phalcon-orphanage/docs/en/api/Phalcon_Mvc_View_Engine_Volt_Compiler.rst

 public *string|array*  **compile** (*string* $templatePath, [*boolean* $extendsMode])

-Compiles a template into a file applying the compiler options
+Compiles a template into a file applying the compiler options This method does not return the compiled path if the template was not compiled

 .. code-block:: php